-If the architecture of your website is a bit outdated, you might want to experiment with cachingPlugins .
-Or use server-side caching.
-Installing the Amp-Plugins on your website is a good way to improve speed for mobile visitors.
+Also, if your site's architecture is a bit outdated, you could experiment with caching Plugins .
+Or better yet, use server-side caching.
+Installing Amp-Plugins on your website is a great way to improve speed for mobile visitors.

 It's up to you now!

-We hope that these tips will give you a better understanding of performance optimization and GooglePageSpeed Insights , so that you can optimize your website and bring it to the top.
+We hope these tips give you a better understanding of performance optimization and Google PageSpeed Insights so you can optimize your website and get it to the top.

 What questions do you have about website speed and PageSpeed Insights ?
 Feel free to use the comment function.
 You want to be informed about new articles on WordPress & Performance?
 Then follow us on Twitter, Facebook or via our newsletter.